Regular covariant representations and their Wold-type decomposition: Introduction

-The study of Wold decomposition has been started in Non-commutative Multivariable Operator Theory in \cite{F82,Po89}.
+The study of Wold decomposition has begun in Non-commutative Multivariable Operator Theory by Frazho \cite{F82} and by Popescu \cite{Po89}.
+They explored Wold-decomposition for row-isometries considered by Cuntz \cite{C77}.
 Pimsner \cite{P97} introduced the notion of Cuntz-Pimsner algebra for faithful $C^*$-correspondence.
-Muhly and Solel \cite{MS99} provided the Wold-type decomposition, for representations of tensor algebras of $C^*$-correspondences and they explored the invariant subspaces of particular subalgebras of Cuntz-Krieger algebras.
+Muhly and Solel \cite{MS99} provided the Wold-type decomposition for representations of tensor algebras of $C^*$-correspondences, and they explored the invariant subspaces of particular subalgebras of Cuntz-Krieger algebras.

-Let us discuss the structure of this article: Section \ref{section 3} begins with the introduction of generalized range, the algebraic core, and regular covariant representation: A relationship between generalized range and algebraic core is discussed here.
+Let us discuss the structure of this article: Section \ref{section 3} begins with the introduction of generalized range, the algebraic core, and regular covariant representation.
+Here, we explain the connection between generalized range and algebraic core.
 In Section \ref{section 4}, we analyze the regularity condition of the generalized inverse of a covariant representation, discuss its properties, and characterize the element of the generalized range.
 In Section \ref{section 5}, we study the reduced minimum modulus, Moore-Penrose inverse for the covariant representation $(\sigma, V)$ and its various properties.
 Assume $(\sigma,V)$ to be regular, completely bounded, covariant representation of a $C^*$-correspondence $E$ on a Hilbert space $\mathcal{H}$ with the reduced minimum modulus $\gamma(\widetilde{V}) \geq 1$ and satisfying the growth condition for every $ k\geq 0 $;\quad $ \xi_k \in E^{\ot k} \ot \mathcal{H}$ with $\sum_{k \geq 2}$ $\frac{1}{d_k} = \infty$.
-Then $(\sigma,V)$ admits a Shimorin-Wold-type decomposition.This is the main content of \ref{section 6}.
-More generally it is a generalization of \cite[Theorem 3.13]{HV19}.
-In Section \ref{section 7}, we extend commutant result of Bercovici, Douglas, and Foias \cite{BRC} for a shift to left invertible completely bounded representation based on recent work of S.sarkar\cite{SS21}.
-In Section \ref{7}, we derived a sufficient condition on weight sequence $(Z_{k} )_{k \in \mathbb{N}_{0}}$ such that induced representation $(\rho,S)$ with weight sequence $(Z_{k})$ motivated by Muhly and Solel in \cite{MS16} admits the wandering subspace property and we also study multivariable analogue of bilateral shift defined in \cite{EMZ15}.
+Then $(\sigma,V)$ admits a Shimorin-Wold-type decomposition.
+It is the main content of \ref{section 6}.
+In Section \ref{section 7}, we extend the commutant result of Bercovici, Douglas, and Foias \cite{BRC} for a shift to left invertible completely bounded representation based on recent work of S. Sarkar\cite{SS21}.
+In Section \ref{7}, we derived a sufficient condition on weight sequence $(Z_{k} )_{k \in \mathbb{N}_{0}}$ such that weighted shift $(\rho, S)$ on a $F(E)\ot \mathcal{H}$ with weight sequence $(Z_{k})$ given by Muhly and Solel in \cite{MS16} admits the generating wandering subspace property.
+We also study the multivariable analog of the bilateral shift discussed in \cite{EMZ15}.